AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 A Globus Storage Gateway is an instance of a Globus Connector configured to access a storage system using specified policies (valid IDPs, path restrictions, etc.).
 We will be creating a simple posix storage gateway, initially with no special permissions.

 Having logged in earlier, you can now create your storage gateway.
-The domain option is the default domain that will have usernames mapped to local users, e.g. “aarnet.edu.au”.
+The ```--domain``` option is the default domain that will have usernames mapped to local users, e.g. “aarnet.edu.au”.
+For the purposes of this workshop, you should use the domain of your Globus account, i.e. everything after the "@" in your institutional email address.
+For example, you would use "gmail.com" if you are using a Google account.
 ```
 globus-connect-server storage-gateway create posix \
      "<your storage gateway name>" \